aaubs/ds24/content/m1/01_basics/03-intro-eda.md

 ---

 ![](/ds22/images/ds_corgi.png)
-Corgi by Roman x [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release)
+Corgi working on a Data Science project.
+2022.
+Roman x [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release)

 In this session we will be trying out some of the techniques already learned on real world data from AirBnb as well as experiment with Kaggle